xy-nyxy/AnotherEternity/README.md

 - Channel topics were bugged.
 I could'nt figure out why but they are fixed now.
 - Fixed channels scrollbar not showing.
 - Search messages were also bugged, now they are fixed.

+# Bugs
+- Currently I am aware that in Settings in the Profiles tab some things changed and broke since the last update.
+I will fix that very soon.